Mercury-Language/mercury/samples/README.md

 for a query which has more than one logically correct answer.

-The [concurreny](concurrency) sub-directory contains examples of how to use Mercury's concurrency interface, i.e. using threads in Mercury programs.
+The [concurrency](concurrency) sub-directory contains examples of how to use Mercury's concurrency interface, i.e. using threads in Mercury programs.

 There are also some sub-directories which contain examples of multi-module